 Luckily, Zendesk provides an auto-detection mechanism for non-registered users, which shows the support center pages in their preferred language, whereas the registered users see the content in a language saved in their profile.

-Check out how it works yourself by looking into our Zendesk help center that supports different languages.
+Check out how it works yourself by looking into our Zendesk theme demos all of which support English and German.

 Even a bilingual user may prefer a different language when it comes to finding an explanation for tough questions and when even the slightest details make a difference.